New Year’s Activities for Kids (and their family)

 Enjoy a Movie Night (but make it an event!)

 - Pop some extra special popcorn.
-Movie theater candy popcorn looks especially yummy!
+This movie theater candy popcorn looks incredibly yummy!

 - Make it a special movie.
 Is there a movie everyone has been dying to see?
 How about an old favorite from when you were a kid?